-The fastest way to build a daily reflection habit as a manager is to attach it to an existing end-of-day trigger, use the same three focused questions every time, and keep it under two minutes.
-The challenge isn't motivation.
+The ones who stick with it do three things differently: they tie it to something that already happens every day, they answer the same few questions each time, and they keep it short.
+The problem is never motivation.
 It's friction.
-Remove the decision of what to write and when to write it, and the habit forms easily.
+Remove the decision of what to write and when to write it, and the habit forms on its own.

 Why reflection habits fail for managers

-Managers try journaling, keep it up for a week or two, then stop.
-The failure mode is almost always the same: blank page, no trigger, no constraint.
+The failure pattern is almost always the same.
+Blank page, no trigger, no constraint.

-• The blank page problem.
-Opening an app with no prompts means deciding what to write about.
-That decision, made daily, is exhausting.
-Most days you'll close the app without writing anything.
+- The blank page problem.
+You open an app with no prompts and have to decide what to write about.
+That decision, repeated daily, is exhausting.
+Most days you'll close the app without typing anything.

-• No fixed trigger.
-"I'll reflect sometime today" isn't a habit, it's an intention.
+- No fixed trigger.
+"I'll reflect sometime today" is an intention, not a habit.
 Intentions disappear under workload.
-What converts an intention into a habit is a trigger, a specific moment you can attach it to.
+What converts intention into habit is a trigger: a specific moment you attach it to.

-• No time limit.
-"I should write more" is the enemy of doing it at all.
-A two-minute reflection every day is worth more than a thirty-minute session you do twice a month.
+- No time limit.
+The feeling that you should write more is the enemy of doing it at all.
+A brief reflection every day is worth more than a thirty-minute session you do twice a month.

 How to build the habit

-3. Set a two-minute ceiling.
-Not a target.
-A ceiling.
-Write a sentence per question if that's all you have.
-On days with more to say, you'll write more.
-But the expectation is brief, not comprehensive.
-This is the single most important constraint for sustainability.
+- Set a ceiling, not a target.
+One sentence per question is fine.
+On days when you have more to say, you'll write more naturally.
+But the expectation should be brief, not comprehensive.
+This is the single most important thing for making it last.

-5. Add a weekly review, not a daily one.
-Once a week (Monday morning works well), spend five minutes reading your entries from the past week.
-You're not writing, just reading.
-This is where patterns emerge.
-Entries you couldn't see individually become visible across a week.
+- Add a weekly read-through.
+Once a week, spend five minutes reading your entries from the past seven days.
+You're not writing anything new, just reading.
+This is where the individual entries turn into something bigger.
+Patterns you couldn't see one day at a time become obvious across the week.

 What the weekly review reveals

-Individual entries are useful context.
-Across a week, they become something different: evidence.
-You'll notice that you mentioned the same person three times without resolution.
-That a specific type of meeting reliably drains you.
-That a decision you thought was made is showing up in entries because it isn't actually settled.
+A single entry gives you useful context.
+But across a week, the entries become evidence.
+A 2014 Harvard Business School study by Di Stefano, Gino, Pisano, and Staats found that employees who spent 15 minutes reflecting at the end of the day performed 20 to 25 percent better than those who didn't.
+You notice you mentioned the same person three times without resolution.
+That a certain type of meeting reliably drains you.
+That a decision you thought was made keeps showing up because it isn't actually settled.

-These observations don't come from any single entry.
-They require the full week as a data set.
+None of that comes from any one entry.
+You need the full week as a data set.
 The weekly review is when the habit starts paying off beyond simple recall.

 Habit formation timeline

-Expect the first two weeks to feel effortful.
-The habit isn't automatic yet.
+The first two weeks feel effortful.
 You're still making an active choice each time.
-By week three or four, most managers report that it starts feeling like a missing piece when skipped.
-By week eight, it's typically automatic.
+Research by Phillippa Lally and colleagues, published in the European Journal of Social Psychology (2010), found that habit formation takes an average of 66 days.
+By week three or four, most managers say it starts feeling like something's missing when they skip it.
+By week eight or nine, it's usually automatic.

-Intura is designed to accelerate this: the prompts remove the blank page, the two-minute habit design keeps it sustainable, and the weekly AI summary surfaces the patterns from your entries automatically, no manual review required.
+Intura is designed to speed this up.
+The prompts eliminate the blank page.
+The short format keeps it sustainable.
+And the weekly AI summary surfaces patterns from your entries automatically, so you don't have to do the synthesis yourself.

 Frequently asked questions